UniversalScientificTechnologies/LABDOS01/README.md

 #### Linux/Android

 The device should appear as a virtual serial line without any external drivers.
 There are many serial logging tools which could be used to log the LABDOS output, as example picocom or minicom.
+Look to [LABDOS01A/sw](https://github.com/UniversalScientificTechnologies/LABDOS01/tree/LABDOS01A/sw) for details.

 #### Windows